Looking up at the Radcliffe Camera

 Additional information

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 The dissertation component of the course requires conducting original research.
 This research can be archival only, or can be theoretical, or based on quantitative analysis of data.
 Students who wish to collect original empirical material through fieldwork can do so during the Easter vacation, and this is a very popular option.
-The African Studies Centre contributes £665 towards fieldwork and research/travel grants are sometimes available from your college.
+Small grants will be available from the African Studies Centre and you may also be able to apply for fieldwork and research/travel grants from your college.
 However, students should be aware that the costs of fieldwork - on average around £1,500, but with great variation depending on country - will typically be higher than the funds available, and that they will be required to fund any shortfall.
 Standard travel insurance can be provided by the University, however, students may be required to pay any additional insurance premiums associated with travel to areas with an increased level of risk, and should factor this into their planning for fieldwork.

 Living costs